-The one major downfall about natural gas is that you will need to have it installed by a professional.
+The one major downfall of natural gas is that you will need to have it installed by a professional.
 Messing around with the natural gas line is not something you want to be doing and is extremely dangerous.
 This means there will be an added expense though.

-For many people propane models are the most flexible option.
+For many people, propane models are the most flexible option.
 Because they use propane you don’t need to have them plugged in, nor do they need to be professionally installed.
 You can fill them with propane yourself.
-Unfortunately because the cost of propane can fluctuate so much, it can end up being the most expensive option to operate.
+Unfortunately, because the cost of propane can fluctuate so much, it can end up being the most expensive option to operate.
 As well you never quite know when you’re going to run out of propane, so some people choose to have a backup tank ready to go, just in case.

-Additionally it’s a good idea to place the patio heater in a spot that is out of the way of traffic.
+Additionally, it’s a good idea to place the patio heater in a spot that is out of the way of traffic.
 Speak to everyone in the house about proper safety procedures.
-This means not touching it, not allowing kids to plug it in or adjust the heat.
+This means not touching it, and not allowing kids to plug it in or adjust the heat.
 Respect the fact that it can pose a fire hazard if not used properly.